 The availability of reliable and affordable supplies of energy that do not lead to significant climate change is one of the most pressing challenges of present times and is one that affects both developed and developing economies [1].
-This is forcing a paradigm shift in the way we generate electricity, from large centralized power stations, that frequently rely upon fossil fuels, to a much more diversified - both in terms of their nature and location - sources.
-For example, the adoption of renewable generation involving off-shore wind necessarily requires the transmission of large amounts of energy from the point of production to centers of demand.
+This is forcing a paradigm shift in the way we generate electricity, from large centralised power stations, which frequently rely upon fossil fuels, to a much more diversified-both in terms of their nature and location-sources.
+For example, the adoption of renewable generation involving offshore wind necessarily requires the transmission of large amounts of energy from the point of production to centres of demand.
 As transmission distances increase, a change from conventional alternating current (AC) to direct current (DC) becomes increasingly attractive [2].
-Indeed, this approach also enables the interconnection of non-synchronous, national power systems, thereby enabling the more efficient use of resources.
+Indeed, this approach also enables the interconnection of nonsynchronous, national power systems, thereby enabling the more efficient use of resources.